 This ending lends itself to two readings.
 The first is as a literal passage of celebration.
-It has been suggested that Yoriyuki, or perhaps an ally, had added to the text to celebrate his and Yoshimitsu's rise to power.38 It is entirely plausible that Yoriyuki had a hand in the narrative's outcome, especially given the interest warlords had in the way they were depicted in war chronicles.
+It has been suggested that Yoriyuki, or perhaps an ally, had added to the text to celebrate his and Yoshimitsu's rise to power.
+It is entirely plausible that Yoriyuki had a hand in the narrative's outcome, especially given the interest warlords had in the way they were depicted in war chronicles.
 Furthermore, it is possible that the final ten or so chapters were written in the years between 1358 when Ashikaga Takauji died and 1367 when Yoriyuki came to power.
 If so, it is unsurprising that he would have had the Taiheiki conclude as a paean to his and Yoshimitsu's new government.
-Finally, his-and the Ashikaga's general dislike of basara and contentious relationship with warlords of the shugo-daimyō (守護大名 provincial constable) class would suggest that the critical stance taken toward gekokujō and basara in the last third of the narrative was a product of Yoriyuki's desire to restore order.
-39 Nevertheless, a healthy dose of skepticism is in order, as the only concrete information we have on Yoriyuki's involvement comes from Taiheiki hyōban hiden rijinshō (太平記評判秘伝理尽鈔 Selected commentaries, secret transmissions, and underlying logic of the Taiheiki), a commentary written some two centuries after the completion of the Taiheiki.40 rupture presaging further disorder rather than a "felicitous words" (祝言 shūgen) such as might pacify the spirits of the dead (鎮魂 chinkon), protect the land, and restore or maintain order in the community.
-42 Further, when one recalls the pattern of praise-criticism underlying the narrative, one cannot help but ask whether the absence of any criticism of Yoriyuki might in fact be leading readers to extrapolate from that very absence their own criticism of the new regent and what is likely to happen during his time in office.
-Indeed, consider Susan Handleman's claim that, "absence is the ground and content of the letter-signification arises through absence, rupture, and discontinuity of the letter."43 This is not to say that the authors necessarily intended an ironic reading, only that the narrative itself is largely pessimistic, and to attach a laudatory conclusion such as this could but generate a sort of aporia, or logical disjunction, that undermines any attempt to align the Taiheiki with the diachronic narratives of other war chronicles.
+Finally, his-and the Ashikaga'sgeneral dislike of basara and contentious relationship with warlords of the shugo-daimyō(守護大名 provincial constable) class would suggest that the critical stance taken toward gekokujo and basara in the last third of the narrative was a product of Yoriyuki's desire to restore order.
+Nevertheless, a healthy dose of skepticism is in order, as the only concrete information we have on Yoriyuki's involvement comes from Taiheiki hyōban hiden rijinshō (太平記評判秘伝理尽鈔 Selected commentaries, secret transmissions, and underlying logic of the Taiheiki), a commentary written some two centuries after the completion of the Taiheiki.

+The second reading is as an expression of irony.
+Despite peace being central to the narrative-as the title would seem to indicate-the text is replete with violence and betrayal, and the conclusion offers readers no guarantee that peace is in sight.
+This reading seems apropos, especially when we consider the possibility that the final passage serves as a point of rupture presaging further disorder rather than a "felicitous words" (祝言 shūgen) such as might pacify the spirits of the dead (鎮魂 chinkon), protect the land, and restore or maintain order in the community.
+Further, when one recalls the pattern of praise-criticism underlying the narrative, one cannot help but ask whether the absence of any criticism of Yoriyuki might in fact be leading readers to extrapolate from that very absence their own criticism of the new regent and what is likely to happen during his time in office.
+Indeed, consider Susan Handleman's claim that, "absence is the ground and content of the letter-signification arises through absence, rupture, and discontinuity of the letter."
+This is not to say that the authors necessarily intended an ironic reading, only that the narrative itself is largely pessimistic, and to attach a laudatory conclusion such as this could but generate a sort of aporia, or logical disjunction, that undermines any attempt to align the Taiheiki with the diachronic narratives of other war chronicles.